Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Proof of Theorem 1 (CLT for the trace of the resolvent)

-Moreover, $(\Gauss_n(z),\ z\in D_\varepsilon)$ is tight. \end{prop}
+Moreover, $(G_n(z), z\in D_\varepsilon)$ is tight. \end{prop}

-\subsection{Proof for Proposition \ref{prop:convergence-martingale}}
+\subsection{Proof for Proposition~\texorpdfstring{ \ref{propconvergence-martingale}}{5.1}}

 The fact that $(M_n)$ is a tight sequence has already been established in \cite{bai-silverstein-aop-2004} (regardless of the assumption $\kappa=0$ and $|{\mathcal V}|=0/1$).
-In order to proceed, we shall heavily rely on the proof of \cite[Lemma 1.1]{bai-silverstein-aop-2004} which is the crux of Bai and Silverstein's paper.
-In Section \ref{sec:review} we recall the main steps of Bai and Silverstein's computations of the variance/covariance.
-In Sections \ref{section:variance-vartheta} and \ref{sec:diagonal-terms-variance}, we compute the extra terms in the limiting variance.
-In Section \ref{sec:bias}, we compute the limiting bias (some details are postponed to Appendix \ref{app:bias}).
-In Section \ref{sec:proof-lemma}, we finally conclude the proof of Theorem \ref{lemma:main} and address various subtleties which appear due to the existence of a sequence of Gaussian limiting processes.
+In order to proceed, we shall rely heavily on the proof of \cite {bai-silverstein-aop-2004}, Lemma~1.1, which is the crux of Bai and Silverstein's paper.
+In Section~\ref{secreview}, we recall the main steps of Bai and Silverstein's computations of the variance/covariance.
+In Sections~\ref{sectionvariance-vartheta} and \ref {secdiagonal-terms-variance}, we compute the extra terms in the limiting variance.
+In Section~\ref{secbias}, we compute the limiting bias.
+In Section~\ref{secproof-lemma}, we finally conclude the proof of Theorem~\ref{lemmamain} and address various subtleties which appear due to the existence of a sequence of Gaussian limiting processes.